shaileshaanand/competester/README.md

 To install it using [pip](https://pip.pypa.io/) (for Linux, MacOS and Windows users)

-`sudo pip install --upgrade competest`
+`sudo pip3 install --upgrade competest`

 Alternatively, Windows users can download the latest competest.exe file from [releases](https://github.com/shaileshaanand/competester/releases/tag/v0.0.4).